 Tony Wilson said ‘playing the devil’s advocate’ the Government and local authority were under pressure to build more homes and the building could be homes or flats as had happened to other former religious buildings – with a strong demand locally for properties – especially one or two bedroom apartments.

-Perhaps the most imaginative idea was from an American lady in the audience.
+Perhaps the most imaginative idea was from an American lady (who I believe was Isobel Edwards) in the audience.
 She said if the town hall was sold the money would be enough to buy the church.
 She made the fair point the church had far more potential with its basement rooms and excellent acoustics compared to the town hall – and had potential for multiple usages – all at the same time.
 This idea was original but the Town Trust who are charged with looking after the Grade II listed town hall would have other ideas.
 Shipham was given as an example where unsuitable older halls were sold allowing the village to build a customised village hall complete with rooms and a car park with the money.

 As the meeting came to an end after nearly 90 minutes Pete Harding asked for those interested to give their details to him and Paul so as to form a steering group to take the project further.
 All the time Jane Anderson wrote up the various ideas on sheets of large paper stuck to the wall.
 Tony Wilson gave a vote of thanks to Pete and Paul for their work so far and there was also thanks to the Methodist church’s representatives.